Times Two: Post-breakup

 Shanti Jones fronted a band called Sex & Reverb, which has produced several CDs.

 Johnny Dollar subsequently performed under the name Giovanni Di Morente and played with El Radio Fantastique in the San Francisco Bay Area.

 In 2021, a user named Carl92 posted a 17-second song snippet to WatZatSong.
 Since its posting, the snippet has acquired the unofficial name "Everyone Knows That (Ulterior Motives)" and has sparked a Reddit community dedicated to finding the full song.
 Various musicians, bands, and DJs have been contacted, including members of Times Two.
 People have noted similarities between the snippet's vocalist and Johnny Dollar, who was known for trading vocals with primary vocalist Shanti Jones.

-Although initially uninterested in the search, Johnny Dollar's curiosity was piqued by the public's interest.
-He responded to Reddit user Chancellor, explaining that the snippet sounded like him trying to blend with or intimidate Shanti Jones.
-Dollar noted that he played the snippet for his current bandmates and his ex-wife, all of whom thought it was him.
-He mentioned that, although his memory is fuzzy, he believes the record label was pushing the band to record a song called "Ulterior Motives."
-Dollar expressed a desire to know who sang the demo of the song "3 into 2" before it was recorded by the band, considering it a potential clue.

 However, on Sunday, April 28th, it was discovered that the song was recorded by Christopher Saint Booth and Philip Adrian Booth and featured in the pornographic film Angels of Passion.
 This discovery ruled out Times Two as the artist behind the song.